kuleshov/architect/README.md

 Architect
 =========

-Architect is a genomic scaffolder aimed at synthetic long read cloud sequencing technologies such as Illumina Tru-Seq synthetic long reads or the 10X GemCode platform.
+Architect is a genomic scaffolder aimed at synthetic long read and read-cloud sequencing technologies such as Illumina Tru-Seq synthetic long reads or the 10X GemCode platform.

 ## Requirements

-Architect is implement in Python and requires
+Architect is implemented in Python and requires

 * `pysam >= 0.82`
 * `networkx >= 1.10`